jamesAlhassan/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 **kwargs can be thought of as a double pointer to a dictionary: key/value (keyworded arguments) **kwargs must be skipped if *args exists and is not empty Each key in this dictionary represents an attribute to the instance

+Update the class Rectangle by adding the public method def to_dictionary(self): that returns the dictionary representation of a Rectangle:

+This dictionary must contain:

+id
+width
+height
+x
+y